Orca

 Main Characteristics

-If someone is talking about dolphins, you always think of the friendly smiling and joyfully squeaking grey marine mammal.
+If someone is talking about dolphins, you always think of the friendly smiling and joyfully squeaking gray marine mammal.
 Yet, there exist about 40 differently sized and colored dolphin species.
 The orca is the biggest and heaviest among them.

 Anatomy and Appearance